 Brazil has been one of the hardest hit countries by the pandemic.
 The country holds the second highest Covid-19 death toll in the world, second only to the United States.

-The Brazilian government has done little to limit the spread nationally.
+At the height of the pandemic, the Brazilian government did little to limit the spread nationally.
 Brazilian president Jair Bolsonaro criticized the use of masks and lambasted governors who adopted regional lockdown measures.

-Hospitals in Brazil have struggled.
-Intubation, medication and oxygen have run low at points during the pandemic.
+Hospitals in Brazil struggled.
+Intubation, medication and oxygen ran low at points during the pandemic.